Quantum theory does not need complex numbers: A real theory with Kronecker-product representation of the tensor product

 Thus from~\cref{eq:fisrt trace eq}, we find

-thus verifying~\cref{eq:inner product} for all states in $\StatR$ and effects in $\EffR$ of the product-state form.
+thus verifying~\cref{eq:inner product 2} for all states in $\StatR$ and effects in $\EffR$ of the product-state form.

-We now move on to prove that if a state is separable, then it is positive semi-definite, namely if $\rho\in\Ssep$, then $\rho \geq 0$.
+We now move on to prove the 1st part of item 2), namely that if a state is separable, then it is positive semi-definite, namely if $\rho\in\Ssep$, then $\rho \geq 0$.
 For this, we recall the definition of states in $\Ssep$, namely from~\Cref{sec:Structure} we have that $\rho\in\Ssep$ is of the form